 PVA in Wastewater Treatment Facilities

 PVA can be a water-soluble particle having hydrophilic or water-loving properties.
-In the United States, certain bacteria and microorganisms required for PVA breakdown aren’t always available in typical WWTP areas.
+Certain bacteria and microorganisms required for PVA breakdown aren’t always available in typical WWTP areas in the United States.

-If the PVA re-eluting takes place, it will undoubtedly be utilized as a secondary treatment.
+If the PVA re-eluting occurs, it will undoubtedly be utilized as a secondary treatment.
 Residual PVA may accumulate and decompose in the pond over time.

 If it enters water systems while still coated, the PVA fibers remain intact because its hydrophobic properties prevent them from leaching out.
 It is removed before entering lakes and other river systems by using a fine filter designed to trap any fibers that may have been released from the clothing fiber during washing.

-Plastic fibers are removed before it reaches lakes and other river systems by using a fine filter designed to trap any fibers that may have been released from the clothing fiber during washing.
+Plastic fibers are removed before it reach lakes and other river systems by using a fine filter designed to trap any fibers that may have been released from the clothing fiber during washing.

 Accordingly, it is important for wastewater treatment operators who have come in contact with PVA-based coatings to wear appropriate personal protective equipment (PPE) during their workday.

-It should be mentioned that wastewater treatment facility operators should monitor wash water to detect any chemicals that may be released from the PVA during laundering.
+It should be mentioned that wastewater treatment facility operators should monitor wash water to detect any chemicals released from the PVA during laundering.

-If possible, mills should develop recovery or recycling methods for these PVA-based coatings so they don’t end up at wastewater treatment facilities where they pose a hazard to workers and aquatic organisms.
+If possible, mills should develop recovery or recycling methods for these PVA-based coatings so they don’t end up at wastewater treatment facilities that pose a hazard to workers and aquatic organisms.